 Institutional Achievement Outcomes

-student achievement outcomes with institutional student learning
+outcomes, which we combine with institutional student learning

 outcomes to create a college-wide list of outcomes for improving